 Federal laws like the ACA or the newly proposed alternative by the Republicans cannot fix the basic problems with the medical system.
 Rules and laws as described above can improve the system and make it more ethical in its operation.
 The ACA is a fundamentally fair and good intentioned law that ought to be fixed, not thrown away in favor of a capitalistic-based law where only the wealthy can afford good medical services.

 In conclusion, demanding that an ill, sick or injured person pay you money in order for you to help them is fundamentally an evil belief and behavior.
 It grossly violates the great ethical tenant of “treat others the way you want to be treated”.
 Sadly, this is the base nature of most of the people making up the ‘health care’ system in the U.S. at this time.
-While the solutions stated above could make some major improvements in the system, ‘the system’, which is actually made up of individual people, will not be truly fixed until the character of the individuals running the system changes from greed to generosity, and THAT is not something that laws or policies or economic beliefs or systems can fix.
+While the solutions stated above could make some major improvements in the system, ‘the system’, which is actually made up of individual people who justify and support the system, will not be truly fixed until the character of the individuals running the system changes from greed and selfishness to generosity and ACTUAL compassion, and THAT is not something that laws or policies or economic beliefs or systems can fix.
 Read the rest of this web site to understand The Fix.